AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 small

-(exponentially small) distance , and could therefore be causally connected .
+(exponentially small) distance, and could therefore be causally connected.
 The local

-homogeneity and isotropy, establishedby quantum effects, then
+homogeneity and isotropy, establishedby by quantum effects, then

-expands the exponential expansion into a large area, from which the now observable universe was by further expansion.
+expands the exponential expansion into a large area, from which the now observable universe was created by further expansion.
 Thus, with a sufficient length

 of the inflation stage, the entire observable part of the